 ELCCT offers a diversity of hands-on experiential programs using a variety of resources and facilities.

-Our programs are offered at the Barnes Nature Center, Indian Rock Nature Preserve, and in the schools of Connecticut.
+Our programs are offered at the Harry C. Barnes Memorial Nature Center, Indian Rock Nature Preserve, and in the schools of Connecticut.
 In 2017, we provided our environmental educational programs to over 22,000 children and families from over 70 Connecticut communities!